 Our customer base is largely successful professional women; barristers, lawyers, doctors, solicitors and university professors.
 They are looking for mindfulness, looking for something that isn't so head or computer-based.
 They want to make things specific to them.
 That's what it's about - getting out of your everyday world and into a world where you don't have to think about anything aside from making something lovely.
 It's less about fashion, more about making something you can really wear in fabrics that your wardrobe is already made out of.Shop now

-On Liberty London Fabrics Liberty London does great fabric.
+On Liberty London Fabrics Liberty London does great fabrics.
 The Tana Lawn is perfect for patterns.
-It’s kind of silky but easy to use.
+It's kind of silky but easy to use.
 It makes up really nicely.
 My mum always told me to buy the most expensive fabric I can because the work level is the same.
-Love the fabric that you’re going to make something with because that’s what it’s all about.Shop now
+Love the fabrics that you're going to make something with because that's what it's all about.Shop now